rubocop/rubocop-rspec/README.md

 end
 ```

+### Code Climate

+rubocop-rspec is available on Code Climate as part of the rubocop engine.
+[Learn More](https://codeclimate.com/changelog/55a433bbe30ba00852000fac).

 ## Inspecting files that don't end with `_spec.rb`

 By default, `rubocop-rspec` only inspects code within paths ending in `_spec.rb` or including `spec/`.
 You can override this setting in your config file by specifying one or more patterns: